philcryer/nginx-globals/README.md

 * Errors?
 Fix them.
 No errors?
 Restart nginx

 ## Feedback
-These are my tried and true nginx configs, some crafted from trial and error, while some were snarfed from various sites online, giving credit given where known (see individual files for details, no cash value).
+These are my tried and true nginx configs, some crafted from trial and error, while some were snarfed from various sites online, giving credit given where known (see individual files for details).
 Having said that, there's no way they're all perfect and I'm sure others could improve on them, so please do!
 Open an issue, suggest changes or make a pull request - Thanks!

 ## License
 The MIT License (MIT)

-Copyright (c) 2014 philcryer::fak3r
+Copyright (c) 2015 philcryer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal